solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### 3. Define Input Accounts and Constraints

-In our setup, all instructions will use the same accounts, so we'll create a single `NoteAccounts` struct to handle account validation.
+In our setup, all instructions handlers will use the same accounts, so we'll create a single `NoteAccounts` struct to handle account validation.
 This struct will include the following accounts: